Ireland–Israel relations

-Ireland–Israel relations are foreign relations between Ireland and Israel.
+Ireland and Israel maintain foreign relations.
 Relations between the two countries have been complex and generally strained due to their conflicting positions on the Israeli–Palestinian conflict.

-Relations between the two countries soured during the Gaza war.
+Relations deteriorated significantly during the Gaza war that began in October 2023, amid Ireland's criticism of Israel's war crimes in Gaza and the worsening humanitarian crisis in the territory.
+The Irish government, led by Taoiseach Simon Harris (and previously Leo Varadkar), repeatedly called for a ceasefire and increased humanitarian aid for Palestinians, and was among the most outspoken European critics of Israel's conduct during the conflict.

+Diplomatic tensions intensified in 2024 when Ireland joined Spain and Norway in recognizing the State of Palestine, prompting strong criticism and diplomatic protests from Israel.
 In late 2024, Israel closed its embassy in Dublin, citing Ireland's "anti-Israel" stance.
 In January 2025, Ireland announced it would join South Africa's Gaza genocide case against Israel in the International Court of Justice.

 History

 20th century

 During the first half of the 20th century, tactics used by the Irish Republican Army during the Irish War of Independence inspired Zionist paramilitaries engaged in the Jewish insurgency in Mandatory Palestine against British rule.
 Lehi leader Yitzhak Shamir, inspired by IRA leader Michael Collins, ordered every Lehi fighter to carry a weapon with them at all times.
 Shamir's nickname among the various Zionist paramilitaries, "Michael" (pronounced /[miχaˈʔel]/), derived from Collins' first name.

 Since 25 January 1996, Ireland has an embassy in Tel Aviv and Israel had an embassy in Dublin until its closure in 2024.
 The Israeli ambassador to Ireland is Dana Erlich, who took over the role from Lironne Bar-Sadeh in August 2023, and the Irish ambassador to Israel is Sonya McGuinness.
 Both countries are full members of the Union for the Mediterranean.